implicit bias and a half-naked black boy with an axe

 Last summer, I conducted a little act of sabotage at the preschool where I worked at the time.
 I noticed a picture collage at one of the classroom doors, a loose assembly of a variety of kids from all over the world.
 Most of the kids looked happy and healthy.
 Most of the kids were white.
 There was only one image of a black child.
 It showed a young boy, standing upright and proud, looking straight into the camera.
-He wore no shirt and sweat was running down from his neck over his bare black torso that looked too muscular for his young age.
+He wore no shirt and sweat was running down from his neck over his bare black torso.
 His left hand casually on his hip, he carried a rugged axe the size of his upper body in the other.
 The axe's handle looked as if it is carved from a giant bone.
 It was a strange picture.
 And it bothered me immensely.

 Why?, you might think, it’s just a picture of a little boy in a tiny pre-school on a Swedish island, can you not even let children out of your politics?
 No, I can’t.
 Here’s why.